 Balance

-The dictionary meaning of balance is stability, but it refers to a precise placement and distribution of elements on the page in the design industry.
+The dictionary meaning of balance is stability, but it refers to the precise placement and distribution of elements on the page in the design industry.
 This does not, however, mean symmetry.
-Symmetry is only but a type of balance.Â
+Symmetry is only a type of balance.

 Here are the three types of balance-